ktrns/scrnaseq/README.md

 ### Arguments
 <a name="documentation_hto_arguments"/>

 #### `project`
-ID of the project (Default: "HTO_testDataset").
+ID of the project (Default: "HTO_testDataset")

 #### `path_data`
-Input directory where data are located (Default: "test_datasets/10x_pbmc_hto_GSE108313/counts").
+Input directory where data are located (Default: "test_datasets/10x_pbmc_hto_GSE108313/counts")

 #### `path_out`
-Output directory where the results will be saved (Default: "test_datasets/10x_pbmc_hto_GSE108313/demultiplexed").
+Output directory where the results will be saved (Default: "test_datasets/10x_pbmc_hto_GSE108313/demultiplexed")

 #### `hto_names`
 HTOs have an ID that is included in the 'features.tsv' input file.
 We additionally ask for readable names that are used throughout the report.
 Names could look as follows, where `HTO1-3` are the IDs included in raw dataset: